MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxdocument.md

-﻿---
+---
-Description: 'The FaxDocument messaging object is used by a fax client application to compose a fax document and submit it to the fax service for processing.' ms.assetid: 'a87e6de7-1541-4f9e-b411-d8c6907bf93e'
+Description: The FaxDocument messaging object is used by a fax client application to compose a fax document and submit it to the fax service for processing. ms.assetid: a87e6de7-1541-4f9e-b411-d8c6907bf93e
 title: FaxDocument object
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxDocument object